FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 | **Psychological** | Anxiety, panic disorder, depression, post-traumatic stress disorder and dissociative symptoms or disorders.
 These should be treated when present, but they are **not required for FND** and should not be assumed to have caused it. (*citations* [2](#citation-2), [6](#citation-6)) |
 | **Social** | Loss of employment or education; financial pressure; reduced independence; isolation; strained relationships; caregiver burden; stigma; unsuitable housing or transportation; and difficulty accessing knowledgeable healthcare or rehabilitation. (*citations* [6](#citation-6), [9](#citation-9)) |

-One of the key complaints on reddit among sufferers of FND is how after diagnosis they are given a link to a website and little further care if afforded them.
+One of the key complaints on reddit among sufferers of FND is how after diagnosis they are given a link to a website and little further care is afforded them.
 Clearly, however, good communication leads to appropriately triaging the patient.
-For instance, [neurosymptoms.org](https://neurosymptoms.org/en/symptoms/), clearly show which symptoms are part of FND and which are likely not to be.
+For instance, this page on [neurosymptoms.org](https://neurosymptoms.org/en/symptoms/), clearly show which symptoms are part of FND and which are likely not to be.

 Symptoms not associated with FND need to be investigated both at diagnosis and during the course of the disease. (*citations* [5](#citation-5), [8](#citation-8))